MrSkinny/ttt-app-state/README.md

     // [...]
     for (let i = startId; i <= endId; i++) {
         // `winClass` is a string to be placed in the `class` attribute on the HTML element
-        // it'll either be 'win' to match our css class or null if no class should be added const winClass = state.winPattern.includes(i) ? 'win' : null;
+        // it'll either be 'win' to match our css class or empty string if no class should be added const winClass = state.winPattern.includes(i) ? 'win' : '';

         html += `
             <div class="cell ${winClass}" id="${i}">